Stop the brain drain

 Control requirements volatility with decision baselines

 Requirements volatility is one of the classical problems encountered in systems engineering and new product development.
-Changes in requirements that occur or are discovered after design has started can lead to costly delays, rework, project cancellation or even failures in the field.
-However, the root cause analysis behind requirements volatility tends to stop prematurely by [...]
+Changes in requirements that occur or are discovered after the design has started can lead to costly delays, rework, project cancellation or even failures … Continue reading

 Every decision is an oppportunity to innovate